 We are a collection of four individuals who decided we had all had enough of city life and went looking for a new adventure.
-This is what we found…
+And found it.

-For Meddwl Coed, Jo likes sourcing and growing unusual plants and making people eat them.
+For MeddwlCoed, Jo likes sourcing and growing unusual plants and making people eat them.
 She is very interested in the forest gardening side of the project, taking her inspiration from the work of Martin Crawford at the Agroforestry Research Trust in Devon.
-Her current ambition is to grow blue potatoes.
+She has recently fulfilled her ambition to grow blue potatoes.

 She sometimes talks about herself in the third person on the internet and is inclined to ramble on about courgettes and greyhounds unless forcibly prevented.
 She is always happy to hear from people, either via the “Talk to Me” form, email or via Twitter ( @hierath77 ).

 Chris is Jo’s partner and dad of the World’s Laziest Dog.
-He likes films and SF, and is our recycling champion, often to be found pawing through the bins like some kind of starving racoon.
-He is vegetarian and the moral force behind Meddwl Coed’s no-kill policy.
+He likes films and SF, and is our recycling champion, often to be found pawing through the bins like some kind of starving raccoon.
+He is vegetarian and the moral force behind MeddwlCoed’s no-kill policy.
 He’s keen to see more fantastical art happening on the farm.

 Roz is a former business analyst and project manager, more recently working as a freelance writer and editor.
 She has degrees in psychology and creative writing and has extensive experience in running courses, event management and media and marketing.
 In a previous life she has worked for a horse-drawn carriage hire company and she is interested in using horse-power as a replacement for fossil fuels.